 The previous section, intervention identification, addresses the first 3 steps: (1) Generating ideas, (2) Estimating feasibility & impact, and (3) Exploring multi-sectoral engagement.
 The Intervention prioritisation, “Optimisation” step examines what programmes can realistically achieve within the resource envelope they have available.
 This step is by definition quite tricky, as it usually involves dealing with a substantial level of uncertainty requiring a number of assumptions – based on past experience (local and global), modelling, and expert opinion.
 It also requires a careful balancing act of different demands and expectations from communities & affected populations, from within the system (e.g., political commitments to geographic areas or causes, competing priorities and demands on resources from different programmes, and global pressures and expectations from the international community and donors).

 Some country programmes separate the optimisation step from the consultative workshop altogether, to support the decision-making process through intervention costing, impact and cost effectiveness modelling exercises as these activities are somewhat time consuming and there is usually not enough time to include them in the workshop.
 However, there are some important preparatory steps to inform costing and modelling, which are best addressed during the workshop.

-It is important to note that Decision makers usually talk about prioritisation of interventions – however, it is important to understand that in effective and efficient TB programming it is virtually impossible to prioritise interventions (i.e., chose one over the other) without compromising the outcome and impact.
-We prefer therefore to focus on optimisation = the careful balancing of demands, interventions and resources to achieve the maximum impact within a limited resource envelope.
+It is important to note that decision makers usually talk about prioritisation of interventions – however, it is important to understand that in effective and efficient TB programming it is virtually impossible to prioritise interventions (i.e., chose one over the other) without compromising the outcome and impact.
+We prefer therefore to focus on optimisation as the careful balancing of demands, interventions and resources to achieve the maximum impact within a limited resource envelope.

 Intervention Optimisation Process